Spiritdude/SQL2FS/README.md

 # SQL2FS

-Mapping (Postgre)SQL to a filesystem . . . because it's possible, and because it's how it should work.
+Mapping SQL (PostgreSQL & MySQL) to a filesystem . . . because it's possible, and because it's how it should work.
 ```
 % sql2fs --backend=mysql my_database
 % cd my_database/